renaissance-publishing/renaissance/content/chapters/26-items.md

 wooden grip is attached.
 The cannon is loaded by packing powder and a projectile down the barrel, and fired by holding a lit object up to the touch hole.
-Though a wide variety of projectiles can be used with hand-cannons—among them arrows and rocks—metal balls manufactured specifically for the purpose have become common.
+Though a wide variety of projectiles can be used with hand-cannons — among them arrows and rocks — metal balls manufactured specifically for the purpose have become common.

 Hand-cannons are heavy and awkward; while it is possible to hold it with